vuex-orm/vuex-orm/docs/guide/model/relationships.md

 }
 ```

-As you can see, the relationship is defined the same as its User counterpart, except referencing the User model and the order of 3rd and 4th argument is inversed.
+As you can see, the relationship is defined the same as its `User` counterpart, except referencing the `User` model and the order of 3rd and 4th argument is reversed.

 ### Access Intermediate Model